OmicsWorkflows/KNIME_docker_vnc/README.md

    - after entering the VNC password there will be messages from the docker container start you can ignore
    - you can close the window with the script output
 6. Access the running container using VNC viewer at specified port number and using the specified password, e.g. "localhost::5901" in case of connecting into the locally running container.
 We recommend to use latest [TigerVNC viewer](https://github.com/TigerVNC/tigervnc/releases) release.
-7. Adjust the access rights to the KNIME workspace folder KNIME has to have write access to the KNIME workspace folder.
+7. You can transfer data to and from the running container using the specified workspace folder that is identical on your computer and inside the container
+   - e.g. "C:\knime-workspaces\test" on your computer (you specify this folder during the container start)
+   - "/home/knimeuser/knime-workspace/" inside the running container (this is fixed destination folder specified during the docker image build)

 ## List of used programs and extensions and the respective licences